Need some real-world customer segmentation examples to better market and grow your B2B business?

 - You need to create personal relationships in B2B marketing.
-It is not always easy as decision-makers in businesses are difficult to build a personal relationship with.
+It is not always easy, as business decision-makers are difficult to build personal relationships with.

-- Since they are long-term buyers, B2B decision-makers take a long time to make a decision, thereby increasing the duration of the sales cycle.
+- Since they are long-term buyers, B2B decision-makers take a long time to decide, thereby increasing the duration of the sales cycle.

 - B2B markets have fewer behavioral and needs-based audience segments.